nicolasdanelon/UnofficialDocs/source/extensibility/plugins.rst

 All new commands derive from the ``*Command`` classes defined in ``sublime_plugin`` (more on this later).

-The rest of the code is concerned with the particulars of ``TextCommand``, or with the API that we'll discuss in the next sections.
+The rest of the code is concerned with the particulars of ``TextCommand`` or with the API.
+We'll discuss those topics in later sections.

 Before moving on, though, we'll look at how we invoked the new command.
 First we opened the Python console, and then we issued a call to ``view.run_command()``.
-This is rather an inconvenient way of using plugins, but it's often useful when you're in a plugin development phase.
+This is rather an inconvenient way of using plugins, but it's often useful when you're in the development phase of a plugin.
 For now, keep in mind that your commands can be accessed both through key bindings and by other means, just like other commands.

 Conventions for Command Names